vmware-clarity/clarity-guidance/1004-button-group-design-guidance.md

 ## Guidance

-Button groups follow the standard [button](https://clarity.design/documentation/button) design guidelines.
+Button groups follow the standard [button design guidance](/1003).
 All options related to classes and sizes applicable to buttons also apply to button groups, ensuring consistency in design and functionality.

 ### Button Group Types